 Dumb Luck, Special or Plain Magic?

-I really appreciated how Dear Edward addressed how children–Edward is 12-years-old–attempt to make sense of being the sole survivor in a plane crash that killed 180+ people.
+I really appreciated how Dear Edward addressed how children–Edward is 12 years old–attempt to make sense of being the sole survivor in a plane crash that killed 180+ people.
 Much of Edward’s Present is him trying to sort through his survival guilt; he and his friend Shay attribute it to magic, possibly being the Chosen One, and as he grows up, he has to grapple with the reality: it was pure dumb luck.

-As Edward gets older–once he’s finally sorting through his grief over the loss of his family–he starts to attempt to reconcile the strangers who also died along with his family.
+As Edward gets older–once he’s finally sorting through his grief over the loss of his family–he starts to attempt to reconcile with the strangers who also died along with his family.

 The Vitality in Friendship